Lucyjpjones/lj-fscr/README.md

 - A simple design structure with a fixed navbar side navigation menu accessible from every page of the site.
 A brand logo is displayed in the top left of the screen to allow easy navigation back to the homepage.

-- As well as including a page title on my base.html, I have also added the meta description tag to help optimize my click-through rate from search engine result pages.
+- As well as including a meta title for each page, I have added a meta description to my base template to help optimize my click-through rate from search engine result pages.

 **Colour scheme**